Need a special offer?Find out if your project fits.

 }

-Step 5.
-Convert the flexmonster object to a JSON-formatted string:
+Step 7.
+Convert the object with configurations into a JSON-formatted string (e.g., flexmonster_json_object):

 def pivot(flexmonster_json_object):